getomnify/json-data-for-frontend-task/README.md

 # json-data-for-frontend-task

-Contains json files required to understand the data format for frontend assessment.
+Contains sample JSON files required to understand data format in the frontend assessment.